UW-PREFIRE/PREFIRE_pyPCRTM/README.md

 This package requires compilation with a modern Fortran compiler.
 Both the Intel Fortran (ifort) and GNU Fortran (gfortran) compilers have been used and tested.

+The associated [PREFIRE_PCRTM_V3.4](https://github.com/UW-PREFIRE/PREFIRE_PCRTM_V3.4) git repository is required for the proper building and operation of this package.

 Python version 3.6+ is also required, along with the following third-party Python packages (for the testing step): numpy

 ## Python Environment Setup